Last updated on April 27th, 2026.

 • Store at room temperature for up to three days, to reheat bake for 5-7 minutes at a 300F preheated oven.

-• Freeze unbaked, filled and braided pastries on a tray, then wrap the tray with few layers of plastic wrap, top with aluminum foil, and freeze for up to 6 weeks.
+• Freeze: unbaked, filled and braided pastries on a tray, then wrap the tray with few layers of plastic wrap, top with aluminum foil, and freeze for up to 6 weeks.
 When ready, unwrap and allow the pastry to reach room temperature before baking.
-To freeze unbaked pastries, let them cool completely, then wrap tightly and freeze for up to 1 month.
+To freeze baked pastries, let them cool completely, then wrap tightly and freeze for up to 1 month.

 • Make sure not to braid the pastry too tight, the filling will expand as it bakes, and if braiding too tight it might rip the braid. (which is not a big deal and still delicious).